hermonochy/QuizMaster/README.md

 - Start QuizCreator
 - Change settings

+### Quiz Creator:
+- Add, Edit, Delete, Save, Load functions for quiz questions.
+- Interactive GUI interface for managing quiz questions.

 Enjoy the combined functionalities of creating quizzes and playing quiz games with the Quiz Creator and Quiz Game applications provided in this code!
 Please add some extra quizzes for others.
 This repository is open to pull requests.
-Note: Many of the example quizzes are AI or teenager written, so may contain incorrect information.
+*Note: Many of the example quizzes are AI or teenage schoolchildren written, so may contain incorrect information.*

 ## Future Work